UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

 ### Specific Citation Strategies:

   <p>You can use the structures provided above to cite and support all sorts of claims!
-Take a look at these examples of how you can use these strategies.</p>
+Take a look at these examples of how you can use these strategies to help your reader understand the sources and how you are using them.</p>
   <ul class="collapsible" data-collapsible="expandable">
    <li>
       <div class="collapsible-header row z-depth-2 green lighten-5">
-      <div><p><b><font size="5">Talk in detail about a specific study</font></b></p></div>
+      <div><p><b><font size="5">Summarize your source</font></b></p></div>
       <div style='background:white;' class="col s12 m5;m8"><font size="4"><p class="two"><markgreen>The studies of Newman and Kenworthy</markgreen> ( <markyellow>1989, 1999</markyellow> ) <markgreen>demonstrate a negative relationship between population density and transportation fuel use</markgreen>.</p></font>
-      </div><div><p><font size="4">Talk in depth about the strengths or weaknesses a specific source that has been pivotal in your field.
+      </div><div><p><font size="4">You will help your reader understand your points better if you summarize the key points of a study.
+Describe the strengths or weaknesses a specific source that has been pivotal in your field.
 Describe the source's specific methodology, theory, or approach.
 Be sure to still include a citation.
 If you mention the name of the author in your text, you still need to provide the date of the study in a parenthetical citation.</font></p></div>
       </div>
     </li>
     <li>